delftswa2017/desosa2017/junit5/chapter.md

 be able to support the older versions of JUnit as well.
 We will now introduce architectural principles that we think may have driven the design.

-1. **Backwards compatibility** and migration is required for JUnit 5's adoption.
+1. **Backwards compatibility** and migration are required for JUnit 5's adoption.
 2. Any entity integrating with JUnit 5 should do so in a **loosely coupled** manner.
 3. Key stakeholders should be provided with a **dedicated interface** for their tasks.
 4. **Minimal dependencies** to further drive loose coupling.